afshinator/RailsStudyGroup-sample_app/README.md

 ### for the Odin Project Rails Study Group

-A work-in-progress as we follow along in the online book and make our modifications
+A work-in-progress as we follow along in the online book and make our modifications.

 ---